decant09/learn-the-lingo-quiz/README.md

 - I want to be presented with different questions each time I play.
 - I want an option to be able to play again.
 #### Frequent Visitor Goals
-- I want a leaderboard so I can see how well I have performed (furture implementation).
+- I want a leaderboard so I can see how well I have performed (future implementation).
 - I want a number of quiz options.
 ### Design
 #### Colour Scheme